markmoxon/elite-source-code-bbc-micro-cassette/README.md

 This is the BeebAsm version of the BASIC source file `ELITES`, which creates the executable Elite loader `ELITE`.
 This is responsible for displaying the title screen and planet, loading the dashboard image, setting up interrupt routines, configuring a number of operating system settings, relocating code to lower memory (below `PAGE`), and finally loading and running the main game.

-The loader incorporates four image binaries from the `images` folder that, together with the code to draw the Saturn-esque planet, create the loading screen, and it also incorporates the `WORDS9` and `PYTHON` data files that contains the game's text and the Python ship blueprint.
+The loader incorporates four image binaries from the `images` folder that, together with the code to draw the Saturn backdrop, make up the loading screen.
+It also incorporates the `WORDS9` and `PYTHON` data files that contains the game's text and the Python ship blueprint.

 There are also a number of checksum and protection routines that EOR the code and data with other parts of memory in an attempt to obfuscate and protect the game from tampering.
 This can't be done in BeebAsm, so we do this using Python in the next step.